-The Module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated SAS I/O module used for Hitachi storage system with data at rest encryption feature.
-The Module is a multi-chip embedded embodiment; the cryptographic boundary is drawn at the Module's board and interfaces and includes all components within that boundary.
+The module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated SAS I/O module used for Hitachi storage system with data at rest encryption feature.
+The module is a hardware cryptographic module with multi-chip embedded embodiment.

-The FIPS 140-2 security levels for the Module are as follows:
+The FIPS 140-2 security levels for the module are as follows: